Comic-Con 2020 is virtual: How and when to watch from home, and what to expect

 It's the year of the cancellation.
-Due to the coronavirus outbreak, 2020 has seen everything from the Tokyo Olympics to the Tour de France either canceled or postponed.
-That includes the massive in-person geeky gathering known as San Diego Comic-Con, which was originally scheduled for July 23-26, 2020, and now hopes instead to return from July 22-25, 2021.
+Due to the coronavirus pandemic, 2020 has seen everything from the Tokyo Olympics to the Tour de France either canceled or postponed.
+That includes the massive in-person geeky gathering known as San Diego Comic-Con, which was originally scheduled for July 23-26 and now hopes instead to return July 22-25, 2021.

 But this summer, fans can join in a different kind of gathering.
 Organizers are planning Comic-Con@Home, a digital version of the event, for July 22-26.
 A preview video boasts of the free parking and comfy chairs, the personalized snacks and the lack of lines that come with the home-convention experience.
 Here's a guide to everything we know so far about how Comic-Con@Home will work.